Our four hens now grace the henhouse and run with their presence:

 The excavated remains of a Roman fort, with the best preserved bath-house in England and parts of the civilian settlement, or vicus, also on display.

-The fort and vicus have been excavated for some ten years, with many exciting discoveries.
+The fort and vicus have been excavated over some ten years, with many exciting discoveries.
 Excavations in 2018 and 2019 provided more evidence about the Roman Fort to add to what we already know, dating from 75 A.D.
 More areas are now on show.